raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
 Now we are going to connect each pin on the PIR sensor to an appropriate pin on the Raspberry Pi using the three female-female jumper wires provided in the kit.
 Don't worry if you make a mistake - as long as you don't switch the power on you can try again any time!

+- Connect the VCC pin on the PIR sensor to pin 1 (3V3) on the Raspberry Pi
 - Connect the GND pin on the PIR sensor to pin 6 (GND) on the Raspberry Pi
-- Connect the VCC pin on the PIR sensor to pin 2 (5V) on the Raspberry Pi
 - Connect the OUT pin should be connected to pin 32 (GPIO 12)

-TODO: update the photo below because it's using pin 1 instead of pin 2.
+**Note**: Your jumper wires may be a different colour to the ones in the photos - the colour doesn't matter, don't worry!

 ![Photo of a Raspberry Pi with wires from the PIR connected to the correct pins.](images/assembly_wires.JPG)
 --- /task ---